anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-34.md

-# Day 34:
+# Day 34 Git Hook

 ## Scenario

-The Nautilus application development team was working on a git repository /opt/official.git which is cloned under /usr/src/kodekloudrepos directory present on Storage server in Stratos DC.
-The team want to setup a hook on this repository, please find below more details:

-Merge the feature branch into the master branch`, but before pushing your changes complete below point.
+The Nautilus application development team was working on a Git repository located at `/opt/official.git`, which is cloned under `/usr/src/kodekloudrepos` directory on the Storage server in Stratos DC.
+The team was tasked to merge a feature branch into the `master` branch, but **before pushing the changes**, you must complete the following:

-Create a post-update hook in this git repository so that whenever any changes are pushed to the master branch, it creates a release tag with name release-2023-06-15, where 2023-06-15 is supposed to be the current date.
-For example if today is 20th June, 2023 then the release tag must be release-2023-06-20.
-Make sure you test the hook at least once and create a release tag for today's release.
+> **Create a `post-update` hook in this Git repository so that whenever any changes are pushed to the `master` branch, it creates a release tag named `release-YYYY-MM-DD`, where `YYYY-MM-DD` is the current date.
+If a tag with the same name already exists, do not create it again.**

-Finally remember to push your changes.
+**Finally, remember to push your changes.**

-Note: Perform this task using the natasha user, and ensure the repository or existing directory permissions are not altered.
+> **Note:** Perform this task using the `natasha` user, and ensure the repository or existing directory permissions are not altered.

 ---

 ## Task

+- Merge the `feature` branch into the `master` branch.
+- Set up a `post-update` Git hook to create a dated release tag on every push to `master`.
+- Push your changes.
+- Ensure everything is done as the `natasha` user, without altering permissions.

 ---